motion/orbit/notes/next-nate.md

 GO TO PROD / DEV TASKS

-- [ ] React Window is being re-written again by bvaughn, there are bugs in it currently, an afternoon to revisit and see if we can upgrade to that version

----

 - [ ] fix issues using different app apis, test
 - [ ] persisting queries
 - [ ] persisting to bits the query information